Book Group and Philosophy Group

 - 6 Impossible Things To Do Before Breakfast, by Stephen Wolpert

-We also have a Philosophy Group that meets in a pub every month or so.
+We also have a Philosophy Group that meets every month or so.

 Members take it in turn to initiate a discussion on a topic of their choosing, usually circulating in advance one or two references or short papers relevant to the topic.
 Previous topics have included Happiness, Marx, and Nuclear Deterrence.

-If anyone is interested in joining and sends us their email address, we'll add them to the mailing list for upcoming topics and reading.
+If anyone is interested in joining, send us your email address, and we'll add you to the mailing list for upcoming topics and reading.